dmbarbour/wikilon/docs/AwelonLang.md

         [large value](stow) => [$secureHash]
         [small value](stow) => [small value]

 Stowage uses the *Secure Hash Resources* space to offload data from working memory.
 This actual offload would usually apply lazily, when space is needed.
 The data will be loaded again when observed.
 Essentially, this gives us an immutable virtual memory model suitable for persistent data structures.
 What "large" means is heuristic, but should be simple to understand, predict, and reproduce.
 A simple rule like "1600 bytes is the lower bound of large" should be sufficient.
+Configurable variants are feasible, e.g. `(stow-large)` vs. `(stow-small)`.
+We can also support binary variants.

 ## Dictionary

 Awelon words are defined in a codebase called a "dictionary".
 A dictionary is simply an association between words and Awelon encoded functions.
 However, for Awelon project's goals, we require a standard import/export representation that supports efficient update, sharing, snapshots, versioning, and diffs at scales of many gigabytes or terabytes.
+Legibility is also a goal, to simplify debugging or inference of implementation.

 The proposed representation: